 Over the objection of seniors, testing is becoming mandatory in an effort to protect the public as well as the life of the senior driver.
 Barring an actual accident, it is usually a concerned family member speaking to the family doctor which will result in that physician either registering his recommendation for denial of a license or advocating that a license holder be tested.
 Such actions are usually based on cognitive concerns.
-Once a decision is made, it is usually binding and most people who fail to qualify to drive will resign themselves to losing their license.
+Once a decision is made, it is usually binding and most people who fail to pass a driving test will ultimately resign themselves to losing their license.
 However, losing the option of just hopping into one’s vehicle and heading out can be crushing because dependency is not something many of us look forward to without a keen sense of apprehension.

 Other Mobility issues for seniors can begin with difficulty walking, ascending or descending stairs, standing from a sitting position, or getting into or out of bed.
 Mobile aids may become a necessity when pain, weakness and balance become issues.
 Denial that we require certain aids can be dangerous because falling is something seniors want to avoid; broken hips, broken legs or broken ribs can create numerous other complications which are entirely preventable.